 - Oak Park Prep's school day is 8 hours, while the surrounding middle schools have only 6 hours of instruction.
-In comparison, Oak Park Prep students are provided with 30% more time to learn when compared to surrounding middle schools. - Oak Park Prep students receive on average 190 minutes of literacy instruction every day. - Oak Park Prep students have two periods of math every day. - Oak Park Prep students receive science, humanities, and physical education instruction every week.

-• Oak Park Prep students receive over one hour of small group instruction every day.
+In comparison, Oak Park Prep students are provided with 30% more time to learn when compared to surrounding middle schools. - Oak Park Prep students receive over 100 minutes of literacy instruction every day. - Oak Park Prep students have two periods of math every day. - Oak Park Prep students receive math, english, science, and physical education daily. • - Oak Park Prep students receive over one hour of small group instruction every day. •